andresgomezEPFL/OpenEDXsendEmail/README.md

 The script is mainly use by EXAF on a specific course but could be use by anyone using openEDX platform, it requires basic knowledge on data Analysis and uses exchange protocol (for Office 365).

 ## Improvement
 We see a lot of improvements possible for example the download of the file directly through the API.
+I am not by any means a developer so if anybody likes the idea and can implemented directly on OpenEdx that will be really great.

+Hope you the best!